 The effects of climate change on the quality of life and well-being of people with disabilities and their communities include:

-displacement / migration OR being left behind in degraded environments due to
+Increasing displacement / migration OR being left behind in degraded environments due to their disability

 The issue of climate change and its role in increasing the poverty and vulnerability of the world’s poorest people, including those with disabilities, is of enormous significance to this generation.
 Vulnerability to the effects of climate change will depend on individual and community resilience including ability to adapt.